Opioid use disorder

 Summarytoggle arrow icon

-Opioid use disorder (OUD) is a chronic disease characterized by physical and psychological dependence on prescription and/or illicit opioids.
+Opioid use disorder (OUD) is a chronic disease characterized by physical and psychological dependence on prescription and/or nonprescription opioids.
 The prevalence of OUD in the United States has risen sharply in recent decades.
 Core clinical features of OUD are a persistent pattern of maladaptive behaviors related to the pursuit and use of opioids, including use despite adverse consequences and a preoccupation with obtaining opioids.
 Diagnosis is based on DSM-5 criteria.
-Medication-assisted treatment is the cornerstone of management, combining medications for opioid use disorder (MOUD) with individualized psychosocial treatment.
+Medication-assisted treatment is the cornerstone of management, combining medications for opioid use disorder with individualized psychosocial treatment.
 Long-acting opioid agonists (i.e., methadone or buprenorphine) are most commonly used and have comparable long-term outcomes for addressing cravings and opioid withdrawal syndrome (OWS) and reducing the risk of overdose.
 Naltrexone may be appropriate for patients trying to abstain from opioid use.
 OUD is a highly stigmatized lifelong condition that requires a strong therapeutic alliance and patient-centered approach to address relapses, comorbid conditions (e.g., PTSD, infectious complications of injecting drugs), and other circumstances that may impact treatment adherence.

 Epidemiological data refers to the US, unless otherwise specified.